51bitquant/howtrader/README.md

 howdtrader use sliqte database as default, and also support mongodb and mysql if you want to use it.
-If you want to use other database, you can change the configuration in howtrader/vt_setting.json, here is the full configuration key, you can just config the corresponding value.
+If you want to use other database, you can change the configuration in howtrader/vt_setting.json, here is the full configuration key, you can just config the corresponding values.

 ```dict
 {